JorgeJMarroquin/IDMX268-BLOG/src/content/posts/2020-10-05-the-moment-you-realized-you.md

 	mso-bidi-font-family:"Times New Roman";
 	mso-bidi-theme-font:minor-bidi;}
 </style>
-<!\[endif]-->
+<!\\[endif]-->

 <!--StartFragment-->

 ***Knowing Typography history.***

 I really like to talk about history, I consider it important in every aspect of life.
-Understanding the history of any topic help us to find out in what direction humanity is or should be directing its efforts for improvement.
+In my opinion, understanding the history of any topic help us to find out in what direction humanity should be directing its efforts for improvement.
 The use of typography is no exception.

 Typography has been with us since the time of ancient Mesopotamia where cylinders seals used to be engraved.
 Although every type of symbol and letter written by humans has been considered a type of typography since then, it was until 1450 A.C. that the first metal movable-type printing press was invented by Johannes Gutenberg.
 Since then, humans associate the word typography to letters, giving it its contemporary definition.